 Selecting the fx menu button in the master screen opens the master fx display, which shows all of the currently assigned fx units in a single rack.
-In this graphic, the four basic fx templates described below are displayed in order:
+Touching any control in this display allows adjustments to be made using the worksurface Touch Turn controls.